 The Data Display system needs to include the ability to “tune” the user interface to the operators’ roles and particular evolving needs (i.e. The presentation may need to be customisable within defined boundaries, standardised for a particular role or area of responsibility with the ability to adapt on-the-fly to align the information being displayed with the current situation being managed)

 The Data Display system needs to present current and high integrity information.
-Low integrity data needs to be clearly identified as such
+Low integrity data needs to be clearly identified.

 The Data Display system should provide appropriate ease of access to valid information which is relevant and used both frequently and infrequently